janus-idp/assemble-local-dev/README.md

 #### oAuth2/OIDC Provider
 Keycloak v19.0.1 is available at [http://localhost:3434](http://localhost:3434) using the username: admin and password: admin

-The setup comes with a pre-configured client `Assemble` and 7 differents users.
+The setup comes with a pre-configured client `Assemble` and 7 different users.
 One per persona.

 - dev
 - dev_lead